Ever look back at a period of time in your life and think if only I knew then what I know now…I’d have done a lot of things different?

 Somehow this one didn’t sink in until I was on track to graduate with $50,000 of student loan debt.
 When I realized $50,000 of student loans was going to cost $100,000 to repay on the standard repayment plan, I finally understood the effect of compound interest.
 (You can read more about my journey to repay this debt and how you can save thousands on your student loans in my book Pay Your Student Loans Fast.)
 I also wish I’d used compound interest in my favor and put my savings bonds (gifted from my awesome grandparents) in something that could have earned a lot more interest over time.
 We’ve started an Educational Savings Account invested in mutual funds for our children.

-4. You can decline some of the financial aid offered and you shouldn’t just take everything that’s offered.
+4. You can decline some of the financial aid offered.

 I didn’t have any money saved for college, and I was told to take as much as they would offer.
 Sometimes this meant I’d get a check for a few hundred dollars because I was borrowed more than I needed for tuition, room, and board.
 I pocketed this money for living expenses but should have used savings or worked for those living expenses instead.
 I wish I’d figured out the minimum amount I needed just to cover my classes, and declined every extra penny so I didn’t later have to pay it back plus interest.